Blog: Prolift Mesh Trial of

 Judge Cunningham sustained Defense objection to this question, but the jury heard the question.

-In other mesh cases Tom Kline made much of the fact that the inventor of the Prolift did not want it implanted in his own wife.
+In other mesh cases Plaintiff's counsel made much of the fact that the inventor of the Prolift did not want it implanted in his own wife.
 Judge Cunningham did not consider himself bound by what prior judges allowed in other mesh cases, finding that these company emails were highly prejudicial, and that their probative value was outweighed by prejudicial impact.

 Judge Cunningham stated Professor Jacquetin may have been facetious, maybe he was not even married, and there was no evidence what kind of relationship Professor Jacquetin had with his wife.